grantcarthew/node-scalable-blob-store/README.md

 ```

 # API
-All `API` calls are asynchronous returning Promises resolving to the values below.
+All `API` calls apart from `create(options)` are asynchronous returning Promises resolving to the values below.

 ### `create(options)`
 __Returns__: A new `BlobStore` object to be used as a factory.